KH-SPORTSBIOMECH/Cubic-spline-interpolation/README.md

     return spline
 ```

-`VAR` is set as the signal data (e.g. Ground reaction force data during running in stance phase)
+`VAR` is set as the signal data (e.g. Ground reaction force data during running in stance phase).

 `num=101` in `k = np.linspace(0,Num-1, num=101)` is the number of spline data.
 The default is set as 101 points.